Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Improve equity ratio

 The implementation of the following measures may vary depending on the company's situation and strategy.
-It is important to choose the right steps that correspond to the long-term goals and needs of the company.
+It is important to choose the right steps that align with the company's long-term goals and needs.

 Selling assets